Skip to Content

 This tutorial shows you how to use SAP Build Apps to create and stylize a simple, one-page app that triggers an SAP Build Process Automation workflow.

 Specifically, the app lets the user enter sales order details and then send these to a process for approval.
-(In a real-world scenario, the sales order would then be created in S/4HANA Cloud, but that is not part of our flow.)
+(In a real-world scenario, the sales order would then be created in SAP S/4HANA Cloud, but that is not part of our flow.)

 Your app will look something like this: